fjvallarino/monomer/tasks.md

     - Now fixed, but still need to test old use cases work fine
   - Default to integrated graphics
     - http://supermegaultragroovy.com/2016/12/10/auto-graphics-switching/
+  - Can we avoid redrawing if no event happened?
+    - Action events still cause rendering to happen (otherwise it's painful for widget developers)
+    - Move events need to request rendering

 - Pending
   - Add testing